hulab/ClusterKit/README.md

 ----------------

-An iOS Framework for clustering annotations with [MapKit](https://developer.apple.com/reference/mapkit) and [GoogleMaps iOS SDK](https://developers.google.com/maps/documentation/ios-sdk).
+ClusterKit is an elegant and efficiant clustering controller for maps.
+Its flexible architecture make it very customizable, you can use your own algorithm and even your own map provider.

 ## Features

-+ Supports MapKit **AND** GoogleMaps.
++ Native supports of **MapKit** and **GoogleMaps**.
-+ Comes with 2 clustering algorithms, a Grid Based Algorithm and a Non Hierarchical Distance Based Algorithm, both inspired by [Google Maps Utils](https://github.com/googlemaps/google-maps-ios-utils).
-Other algorithms can easily be integrated.
++ Comes with 2 clustering algorithms, a Grid Based Algorithm and a Non Hierarchical Distance Based Algorithm.
 + Annotations are stored in a [QuadTree](https://en.wikipedia.org/wiki/Quadtree) for efficient region queries.
 + Cluster center can be switched to Centroid, Nearest Centroid, Bottom.
 + Written in Objective-C with full Swift interop support.